CanAISolutions/canai-platform/docs/README.md

 ### For Developers

-- **Access**: Review these documents to understand the platform’s architecture, APIs, and operational requirements before starting development.
+- **Access**: Review these documents to understand the platform's architecture, APIs, and operational requirements before starting development.
 - **Reference**: Use as the primary guide for implementing features, testing, and deploying the platform, ensuring alignment with the PRD.